-Traveling mostly for work, Hamilton has curated the perfect in-flight beauty routine to combat that “red-eyed and groggy” look that can often accompany us out of the plane and into our holiday.
-“Through many years of trial and error, I’ve found the best in-flight beauty routine to minimize the damage at 30,000 feet and keep me feeling/looking human at the other end,” says Hamilton.
+Known for traipsing the globe for Fashion Week and exclusive launches, what’s less thought about is the impact it can have on their skin and overall health.
+And influencer, Carmen Hamilton knows this reality all too well.
+Travelling mostly for work, Hamilton has curated the perfect in-flight beauty routine to combat that “red-eyed and groggy” look that can often accompany us out of the plane and into our holiday.
+“Through many years of trial and error, I’ve found the best in flight beauty routine to minimise the damage at 30,000 ft, and keep me feeling/looking human at the other end.” says Hamilton.

-Apart from keeping up your water intake, Hamilton also suggests concocting a brew of hot water, lemon, and honey.
+Apart from keeping up your water intake, Hamilton also suggests concocting a brew of hot water, lemon and honey.
 Not only does it serve as a source of comfort, but it also helps keep your digestive system active.
-Hamilton suggests sticking to the vegetarian option on the plane too or, if possible, packing your own snacks.
-“Plane food is packed with salt and sugar to make it more palatable, which wreaks absolute havoc on already Sahara desert–esque skin,” she says.
+Hamilton also suggests sticking to the vegetarian option on the plane, or if possible, packing your own snacks.
+“Plane food is packed with salt and sugar to make it more palatable, which wreaks absolute havoc on already Sahara Desert-esque skin.”

-It’s no surprise that airplane air-conditioning shows no mercy when it comes to drying out your skin.
-So, to compensate, Hamilton suggests moisturizing from head to toe (lip balm included) every two hours.
-“On my face, I use Dermalogica’s Calm Water Gel… which I follow with the Barrier Defense Booster to supercharge my moisturizer and block out the damaging effects of airborne germs and air conditioning,” she says.
+It’s no surprise that aeroplane air-conditioning is shows no mercy when it comes to drying out your skin.
+So, to compensate, Hamilton suggests moisturising from head to toe (lip balm included) every two hours.
+“On my face, I use Dermalogica’s Calm Water Gel… which I follow with the Barrier Defense Booster to supercharge my moisturiser and block out the damaging effects of airborne germs and air conditioning.

-To minimize puffy ankles—because let’s be honest, we definitely want to spend a night out with our most fabulous pair of heels—Hamilton suggests keeping your feet elevated as much as possible.
+To minimise puffy ankles—because let’s be honest, we definitely want to spend a night out with our most fabulous pair of heels—Hamilton suggests keeping your feet elevated as much as possible.